TheGeekOnSkates/breakaway-basic/README.md

 READY.
 ```

+The only thing that is NOT cleared/reset is aliases.
+Unlike other variables, aliases add functions to the language (and also to avoid a known bug that crashes Breakaway BASIC).

 ### REM [comment]

 Comments are ignored by the interpreter.
 They're a way for you to write notes in your code.